 Shooting in ‘manual’ is a real skill that grows from an intimate knowledge of your camera and the situations you find yourself in.

 Don’t believe me?
 Check out Simon Ringsmuth on the positives of using Auto.
-Start where you will be able to achieve something positive – this means your automatic mode.
+Start where you will be able to achieve something positive – this means your automatic mode, then try ‘sport’ mode or ‘macro’ (close-up).

 Keep Your Lens Clean